devtraldi/project_openai_prompt_engineering/README.md

     # Activate on Windows
     venv\Scripts\activate

-    # Activate on macOS/Linux
-    # source venv/bin/activate
     ```

 4.  **Install the required libraries:**
-    The `requirements.txt` file includes all necessary libraries for both Google Gemini and OpenAI.
     ```sh
     pip install -r requirements.txt
     ```

-5.  **Set up your API Keys:**
+5.  **Set up your API Keys in `.env`:**
-    This project requires a Google API Key to run.
     * Make a copy of the `.env.example` file and name it `.env`.
-    * Open the `.env` file and add your personal **Google API Key**.
-You can get one for free at [aistudio.google.com](https://aistudio.google.com).
+    * Open `.env` and add your **Google API Key** to run the playground.
+You can get a free key at [aistudio.google.com](https://aistudio.google.com).
-    * The file is git-ignored for your security.
+    * The script is robust and will only run the APIs for which a key is provided.

     Your `.env` file should look like this:
     ```
-    # Required for the project to run
+    # Required for the main features
     GOOGLE_API_KEY="AIzaSy..."

-    # Optional, for secondary experimentation
+    # Optional, if you wish to extend the project
     OPENAI_API_KEY="sk-..."
     ```